Skip to main content

 "I'd rather win an ATP 250 title the week before than prepare well for a Grand Slam.
 Sorry, at the end of my career, they will ask me how many titles I won or what my ranking was – they won't mention that I lost in the first round of Wimbledon to Brooksby," evaluated the Dutchman on The Changeover Podcast.
 What do you think?

-This news is an automatic translation.
+This is an automatic translation.
 You can read the original news, Griekspoor y una controvertida reflexión sobre los Grand Slams